bitlogik/uniblow/README.md

 - ETH

-  - mainnet, Goerli and Sepolia networks
+  - mainnet and Sepolia networks

   - ERC20 tokens, NFTs and SBTs